RyanCCollins/ios-interview/iOS Dry Interview.md

 For starters, I would refactor the code into separate classes.
 I would create a model class for storing the data to a persistent store.
 I would also create a separate `GithubAPI` model class that handled the network requests and data parsing.
 By the time I was done, the code would be very well abstracted to abide by the *Model View Controller* paradigm, making the code much more reusable, decoupled and easier to test and debug.

-I created a bit of pseudocode that I saved in the `GitHubProjectViewController.swift` file.
+I created a bit of pseudocode that I saved in the `GitHubProjectViewController.swift` file to demonstrate this.

 __Question 7__:
 If I were to start my iOS Developer position today, my goals a year from now would be to have an even better grasp on the Swift and Objective-C languages and the Apple Frameworks.
 I plan to spend the rest of my life mastering software development and I believe that the education process is a lifelong pursuit.
 I would constantly be reading and talking to other developers to learn their techniques to apply best practices to all of my work.